Nose Surgery Rhinoplasty Anatomy

 Rhinoplasty is a learned art and science requiring technical skill above and beyond most other cosmetic surgical procedures.
 Experience is paramount.
 Choose your surgeon wisely.
 Great care needs to be taken to avoid the need for a revision rhinoplasty.
 Secondary surgery can be quite complicated and unpredictable.

 "Re-operating on a nose is considerably more difficult than getting it right the first time."
-Dr. Cruise.
+Joseph T Cruise, MD.

 Basic Nose Anatomy